Joe Proctor: Ultimate Fighting Championship

 Proctor made his UFC debut against fellow cast member Jeremy Larsen on June 1, 2012, at The Ultimate Fighter 15 Finale.
 He won the fight via TKO due to a combination of a knee and punches in the first round.

 Proctor next faced Ramsey Nijem on December 8, 2012, at UFC on Fox 5.
 He lost the fight via unanimous decision.

 Proctor was expected to face Al Iaquinta on April 27, 2013, at UFC 159.
 However, the bout was scrapped as both fighters sustained training injuries leading up to the fight.

 Proctor faced Cristiano Marcello on February 15, 2014, at UFC Fight Night 36.
 He won the fight via unanimous decision.

 Proctor faced Justin Salas on July 16, 2014, at UFC Fight Night 45.
 Proctor won the bout via second-round TKO.

 Proctor faced Yancy Medeiros on December 12, 2014, at The Ultimate Fighter 20 Finale.
-He lost the fight via submission in the first round after being dropping with a spinning back kick to the body.
+He lost the fight via submission in the first round after being dropped with a spinning back kick to the body.

 Proctor faced Justin Edwards on June 6, 2015, at UFC Fight Night 68.
 He won the back-and-forth fight via submission with just seconds remaining in the final round, resulting in the latest submission win in the UFC Lightweight division.

 Proctor faced Magomed Mustafaev on December 12, 2015, at UFC 194.
 He lost the fight via TKO in the first round.

 Proctor was expected to face Erik Koch on May 29, 2016, at UFC Fight Night 88.
 However, Proctor pulled out of the fight on April 21 citing injury and was replaced by Shane Campbell.

 Proctor faced Bryan Barberena on April 22, 2017, at UFC Fight Night 108.
 He lost the fight via TKO in the first round and was subsequently released from the promotion.